vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 While it is a good practice to become familiar with `gpg` commands, I have developed a bash script that streamlines **PGP/Inline** encryption, decryption, signing, and signature verification.
 It works seamlessly as long as **GnuPG** is installed on your system, available here on my [GitHub repository](https://github.com/vand3rlinden/Bash/blob/main/pgp-buddy/pgp_tool.sh).
 I have also created a separate bash script for managing PGP keys, including key generation, import, and export.
 You can download it from the [same repository here](https://github.com/vand3rlinden/Bash/blob/main/pgp-buddy/pgp_key_tool.sh).

 ### Option 2: Using an MUA with PGP functionality (PGP/MIME)
-The [Thunderbird](https://www.thunderbird.net/) MUA offers an integrated **PGP/MIME** solution, which simplifies the use of signing, encrypting, and decrypting.
+The [Thunderbird](https://www.thunderbird.net/) MUA offers an integrated **PGP/MIME** only solution, which simplifies the use of signing, encrypting, and decrypting.
 It also provides the option to publish (through `keys.openpgp.org`) and search for available PGP public keys for encryption via your WKD or `keys.openpgp.org`.

 ### PGP/MIME vs. PGP/Inline
 There are different formats for applying PGP, **PGP/MIME** and **PGP/Inline**:

-- **PGP/MIME** (preferred standard, compatible with HTML) encrypts and sign the entire message, including attachments and the subject (and all associated metadata)
+- **PGP/MIME** (preferred standard, compatible with HTML) encrypts and sign the entire message, including attachments and all associated metadata (e.g., subject lines, headers and recipients)
 - **PGP/Inline** (primarily legacy method) encrypts and signs only the plain-text body, attachments can be encrypted separately as `.gpg` files

-> **NOTE**: You can use **PGP/Inline** in any text-to-text service (e.g., Email clients, WhatsApp, Signal) by copying and pasting the signed and encrypted messages as plain text, if **PGP/MIME** is not supported, such as in Thunderbird.
+> **NOTE**: You can use **PGP/Inline** in any text-to-text service (e.g., Email clients/providers, WhatsApp, Signal) by copying and pasting the signed and encrypted messages as plain text, even if **PGP/Inline** is not supported, such as in Thunderbird.

 ## Simplify PGP public key sharing
 ### Option 1: Setting up a PGP Web Key Directory (WKD)